Policy Architects

 The Grieving Period and Loss of a Child

-Parents who experience the loss of a child often say they had to take six months off of work, minimum, just to cope with the lossLife insurance proceeds allow you to step away from work to be with your family during an unimaginably difficult time.
+Parents who experience the loss of a child often say they had to take six months off of work, minimum, to cope with the loss.
+Life insurance allows you to leave work to be with your family during an unimaginably difficult time.

 Final Expenses - Life Insurance For Kids

-Let’s face it, many people don’t have $20,000 to pay for unexpected funeral costs.
+Let’s face it: many people don’t have $20,000 to pay for unexpected funeral costs.
 A child’s insurance policy helps to cover these final expenses if you don’t have access to emergency funds.

 Very few people look into life insurance before they have kids.
 However, once your baby arrives, everything changes.
 SmartParenting Advice.com